mixslice/bake/README.md

 Bake is a distributed incremental rendering system for none-linear editing system.

+[bake-worker](https://github.com/zzq889/bake-worker) is an application which processes rendering.
+It can be deployed separately and works with Bake through an API.

 ## Cake

 `cake` describe a minimal render unit for workers.
 Each clip inside cake has the same duration.
 A clip's `offset` value is the shift to the start of the first clip.